vantage-sh/finops-as-code/terraform/okta/okta-terraform-demo/README.md

 ### Okta

 You will need to be an Okta administrator for your organization with the ability to assign applications to groups and create a SAML SSO application.
 You will also need access to API credentials to create a connection with Terraform.
 See the [Okta documentation](https://help.okta.com/en-us/content/topics/security/administrators-admin-comparison.htm) for details on administrator permissions.

-Ensure you have a valid [Okta API token](https://developer.okta.com/docs/guides/create-an-api-token/main/).
+You'll also need to create a service app that provides Terraform access to your Okta account.
+With the service app, you can create a private key pair as your client credentials.
+You'll need the service app's client ID and a private key to configure in your Okta provider Terraform configuration.
+Ensure the service app is granted the following scopes: `okta.groups.manage`, `okta.users.manage`, and `okta.policies.manage`.
+For more information on how to configure this service app, see the [Okta documentation](https://developer.okta.com/docs/guides/terraform-enable-org-access/main/).

+_You can also reference [this Okta workshop](https://developer.okta.com/blog/2023/07/28/terraform-workshop) for detailed instructions and a video on setting up an Okta–Terraform integration._

 ### Vantage